-Modeling Portfolio : What you need to know
+Modeling Portfolio : What you need to know in 2020

 A modeling portfolio is a model’s most important marketing tool.